Anyone who has worked for Ohio Gorematory or any other operation run by Ohio Gorematory, LLC.

 A lawsuit can help employees reclaim their unpaid wages.

-If you believe that you have been affected by these practices, send us an email at firstname.lastname@example.org or call at 800-274-5297 for more information.
+If you believe that you have been affected by these practices, please fill out the attached opt-in consent form to email@example.com

 While Halloween and the scary attractions associated with it may be months away, something sinister has been going on at the Ohio Gorematory.
-Workers are claiming that they were never paid the wages they earned during the 2019 and possibly previous seasons.
-Instead, Ohio Gorematory refused to pay wages to workers at their Ohio haunted attraction, telling workers that unless a certain number of shifts were worked, workers were owed nothing- in blatant violation of both State of Ohio and Federal Law.
+Workers are claiming that they were never paid the wages they earned during the 2019 and previous seasons.
+Instead, Ohio Gorematory is accused of refusing to pay wages to workers at their Ohio haunted attraction, telling workers that unless a certain number of shifts were worked, workers were owed nothing- in blatant violation of both State of Ohio and Federal Law.
 Even more disturbing than the gory scenes within the Ohio Gorematory, is the fact that many of these workers were minors- teenagers from local schools looking for a way to earn some money with friends.
 At least one minor worker is claiming to have worked seventeen (17) nights and received no pay, a violation that was likely widespread throughout the operation of the Ohio Gorematory, is in direct violation of her agreement, and is in violation of Ohio Child Labor Laws.
-The Paycheck Warriors at Barkan Meizlish, LLP are actively investigating a potential class action lawsuit against Ohio Gorematory, LLC in an effort to recover the stolen wages for minors and other workers alike.
+Attorneys at Barkan Meizlish, LLP have filed a class action lawsuit against Ohio Gorematory, LLC in an effort to recover the stolen wages for minors and other workers alike.

 If you or someone you know worked at the Ohio Gorematory and believe you were improperly paid, contact the Paycheck Warriors at Barkan Meizlish, LLP.
 You may be eligible to join a class action lawsuit against the company and pursue criminal charges for violations of child labor laws in court.